By Preet Majithia

 Other things to keep an eye on

 The Combined Events qualification continues to be a mess.
-With the small field sizes of only 24, alongside a skewed ranking system that puts a high value on placing points.
+This is due to the small field sizes of only 24, alongside a skewed ranking system that puts a high value on placing points.
 This means athletes are incentivised to compete at meets with weaker fields instead of say the most popular meets against the best competition such as Götzis so they can place better in less competitive fields to improve their ranking.
 In addition, marks from indoor events are also included in the rankings, which is crazy when the indoor event is almost a completely different sport.
 For more of a deep dive on the joys of the Combined Events ranking system check out the Decathletes of Europe website.

 Preet Majithia